lucianolima1933/Projects/README.txt

 #   However, you can create a scrolling window for Times&Trades and/or Book Level II (Buy & Sell Offers)
 #   Also you can adapt this code to Python Graphical Interfaces, scallable to Windows, Linux /Unix and other OS.
 ##################################################################################################################
+DISCLAIMER:
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.